-Before Hurricane Season: After Landfall of a Storm: \square Participate in development and testing of the CAT Plan ☐ Follow statutory timelines for claims and complaints ☐ Participate in development and testing of the Disaster ☐ Assist contract resources in complying with Association Recovery/Business Continuity (DR/BC), the plan for when a policies disaster affects the Austin office. ☐ Report the following kinds of fraud when you see them: ☐ Participate in all TWIA/TFPA mandatory trainings vendor fraud, policyholder fraud, internal fraud, and $\ \square$ Learn how to take first notice of loss (FNOL) information from independent resource fraud policyholders in the case of a misdirected call ☐ For all misdirected calls, help the policyholder as much as ☐ Update emergency contact information and all languages possible, including taking FNOL information spoken in the ADP system ☐ Participate in ongoing CAT meetings and briefings ☐ Create a plan for your household in the case of CAT $\hfill\square$ Continue referring all media requests to Communications deployment and/or mandatory overtime ☐ If deployed, uphold TWIA and TFPA policies and $\hfill\square$ Identify where to check for information on office closings, and regularly access for information.
-Post-Event Phase: ☐ If deployed or at an offsite facility, assist with While Monitoring a Pending Storm: dismantling and cleaning the site ☐ Return equipment and supplies distributed to you for $\hfill\square$ Remain on alert for one-call messaging notifying of activation CAT response of the CAT Plan ☐ Remain on alert for the de-activation of "storm mode" in ☐ Remain on alert for mandatory overtime based on the policy system, and pay attention to emails from IT Association needs indicating updates to systems technology ☐ Activate plans at home for deployment and/or overtime ☐ Prepare for role transitions (i.e., transitioning out of your ☐ Attend preliminary Department meeting for briefing on CAT temporary CAT role) Plan duties and roles ☐ Participate in Department Enterprise evaluations of CAT ☐ Attend Department strategic planning meeting 96 hours response before landfall ☐ Participate in conducting reviews of contractors and ☐ Remain on alert for the activation of "storm mode" in the service providers policy system, and pay attention to emails from IT indicating updates to systems technology ☐ Refer all media requests to Communications $\ \square$ Prepare for role transitions (i.e., taking on a temporary position specific to the CAT) $\hfill \square$ If chosen to deploy, prepare to travel to the impacted area or a nearby staging area when it safe to do so. ☐ In the case of DR/BC activation, remain alert for department- level instructions for recovery.
+Participate in development and testing of the CAT Plan Follow statutory timelines for claims and complaints Participate in development and testing of the Disaster □ Assist contract resources in complying with Association Recovery/Business Continuity (DR/BC), the plan for when a policies disaster affects the Austin office. □ Report the following kinds of fraud when you see them: Participate in all TWIA/TFPA mandatory trainings vendor fraud, policyholder fraud, internal fraud, and □ Learn how to take first notice of loss (FNOL) information from independent resource fraud policyholders in the case of a misdirected call □ For all misdirected calls, help the policyholder as much as Update emergency contact information and all languages possible, including taking FNOL information spoken in the ADP system Participate in ongoing CAT meetings and briefings Create a plan for your household in the case of CAT Continue referring all media requests to Communications deployment and/or mandatory overtime □ If deployed, uphold TWIA and TFPA policies and □ Identify where to check for information on office closings, and procedures for professional behavior regularly access for information.
+Post-Event Phase: □ If deployed or at an offsite facility, assist with While Monitoring a Pending Storm: dismantling and cleaning the site 🗆 Demois en clast fou and call second in a setifician of estimation Return equipment and supplies distributed to you for □ Remain on alert for one-call messaging notifying of activation CAT response of the CAT Plan □ Remain on alert for the de-activation of "storm mode" in Remain on alert for mandatory overtime based on Association needs the policy system, and pay attention to emails from IT indicating updates to systems technology □ Activate plans at home for deployment and/or overtime □ Prepare for role transitions (i.e., transitioning out of your Attend preliminary Department meeting for briefing on CAT Plan duties and roles temporary CAT role) Participate in Department Enterprise evaluations of CAT response Attend Department strategic planning meeting 96 hours before landfall response Participate in conducting reviews of contractors and Remain on alert for the activation of "storm mode" in the service providers policy system, and pay attention to emails from IT indicating service providers updates to systems technology □ Refer all media requests to Communications Prepare for role transitions (i.e., taking on a temporary position specific to the CAT) □ If chosen to deploy, prepare to travel to the impacted area or a nearby staging area when it safe to do so.